ALTIBASE/Documents/Manuals/Altibase_trunk/eng/StoredProcedure1_Eng.md

 #### Purpose

-This is a stored procedure extension of the INSERT
+This is a stored procedure extension of the INSERT.

 The following example inserts the value of a record type variable when inserting a new record into a table or a specific partition withn a stored procedure.